TomasHubelbauer/ef-cosmos-embedded-inheritance/README.md

 Check out the [first demo](demo1) showing this.

+Note that OmniSharp is getting confused with multiple projects in different folders!

+This will not work without a base type - so with the base type of `object`.
+EF Core explicitly doesn't support navigation properties with `object` or `dynamic` types.

+You can see the [second demo](demo2) where this is attempted and throws.

 By default EF Core will never embed anything unless configured by `OwnsOne` or `OwnsMany`.

 - [ ] Demonstrate `OwnsOne` and `OwnsMany` with a non-inheriting entity